Causal Inference: Identification Under Unmeasured Confounding (Instrumental Variables)

 Sexton and Hebel (1984) studied the causal effect of maternal smoking on birth weight.
 Because randomizing pregnant mothers to smoking is unethical, the authors considered an experimental design that randomized the encouragement to quit smoking.

 1. Randomly assign some mothers to the encouragement intervention (i.e. \(Z=1\)) or the usual care (i.e. \(Z=0\)).
-The encouragement intervention encouraged mothers to not smoke through information, support, practical guidance, and the usual care.
+The encouragement intervention further informed mothers about the dangers of smoking through additional information, support, and practical guidance.

 2. Observe mothers’ smoking status where \(A=1\) denotes that the mother is not smoking during pregnancy and \(A=0\) denotes that the mother is smoking during pregnancy.